0xPolygonMiden/miden-base/docs/src/architecture/state.md

 ### Nullifier database

 Nullifiers provide information on whether a specific note has been consumed yet.
-Nullifiers are stored in a Sparse Merkle Tree, which maps nullifiers to block heights at which they were created.
+Nullifiers are stored in a [Tiered Sparse Merkle Tree](https://0xpolygonmiden.github.io/miden-base/crypto-primitives/tsmt.html), which maps nullifiers to `0` or `1`.
 Using this, one can check and prove that a given nullifier is not in the database.
-There will be one tree per epoch (~3 months), and Miden nodes store always at least the last two trees.
-However, the roots of the old trees are still stored.

 <p align="center">
   <img src="../diagrams/architecture/state/Nullifier_DB.png">
 </p>

-To prove that nullifier `11` is not in the database we need to provide a Merkle path to its node, and then show that the value in that node is $0$.
+To prove that nullifier `11` is not in the database the operator needs to provide a Merkle path to its node, and then show that the value in that node is $0$.
 In our case nullifiers are 32 bytes each, and thus, the height of the Sparse Merkle tree need to be 256.

 To be able to add new nullifiers to the database, operators needs to maintain the entire nullifier set - otherwise they would not be able to compute the new root of the tree.

+There will be one tree per epoch (~3 months), and Miden nodes always store trees for at least two epochs.
+However, the roots of the old trees are still stored.
 If a user wants to consume a note that is more than 6 month old, there must be a merkle path provided to the Miden Node for verification.